k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

      - **Step 2:**
        - Run Order LU on entities related to Customers #1 and #2, i.e., Order IDs #4, #5 and #9.
 The execution of Order #4 fails.
 The remaining Orders have been processed successfully.
-       - Note that Order LU is not executed on Customer #3's Orders, since it has failed.
+       - Note that Order LU is not executed on Customer #3's Orders, since this Customer has failed.

    - **Step 3:**